InfuseAI/primehub-site/docs/getting_started/kubernetes_on_ubuntu_machine.md

 $ ./primehub-install destroy singlenode
 ```

+---

 ### Duplicated image registry settings causing containerd dead

 The install script supports `--insecure-registry` to create a node with extra docker registry settings.

-We might execute installation command multiple times.
-If you did it more than twice, it would have set up duplicated registry in the containerd's configuration file.
+It is possible that we execute installation command multiple times, in this case , it would have set up duplicated registries in the containerd's configuration file.

 ```bash
 ./primehub-install create singlenode --insecure-registry foo-bar:5000 --k8s-version 1.17
 ```

-#### Symptoms
+#### Symptom

 You couldn't run a new pod, it was pending after scheduled to a node without any reason: